heliosdesign/helios-wp-boilerplate/README.md

 ### Build

-Builds all the images, scripts and styles from the `src` folder into the proper spots in the root folder.
+Builds all the images, scripts and styles from the `src` folder and publishes a deploy-ready `dist` directory.

 	gulp build